-- Intercity services between Norwich and London half-hourly all day until 21.00 Monday to Friday when they become hourly, half-hourly on Saturdays and mainly hourly on Sundays. - Some additional services and some longer trains on services between Ipswich, Colchester, Clacton/Walton, Harwich, Braintree, Chelmsford, Southend Victoria, Southminster and London Liverpool Street, including in the evening rush hour. - More new and longer trains on routes between Cambridge, Bishop's Stortford and London Liverpool Street and on the Hertford East line once platform lengthening works are complete later this year. - Stansted Express services between Stansted Airport and London Liverpool Street will be mostly half-hourly, with some extra trains at busier times. - Rural services between Norwich and Lowestoft, Cambridge/Stansted Airport, Sheringham, and Great Yarmouth; between Ipswich and Cambridge, Felixstowe, Lowestoft and Peterborough; and between Marks Tey and Sudbury will continue with the usual service.
+- Intercity services between Norwich and London half-hourly all day until 21.00 Monday to Friday when they become hourly, half-hourly until early evening (then hourly) on Saturdays and mainly hourly on Sundays. - Some additional services and some longer trains on services between Ipswich, Colchester, Clacton/Walton, Harwich, Braintree, Chelmsford, Southend Victoria, Southminster and London Liverpool Street, including in the evening rush hour. - More new and longer trains on routes between Cambridge, Bishop's Stortford and London Liverpool Street and on the Hertford East line once platform lengthening works are complete later this year. - Stansted Express services between Stansted Airport and London Liverpool Street will be mostly half-hourly, with some extra trains at busier times. - Rural services between Norwich and Lowestoft, Cambridge/Stansted Airport, Sheringham, and Great Yarmouth; between Ipswich and Cambridge, Felixstowe, Lowestoft and Peterborough; and between Marks Tey and Sudbury will continue with the usual service.

-Extra summer services will run between Norwich and Great Yarmouth on Saturdays from 21 May to 10 September, and on Mondays and Fridays from 18 July to 2 September, providing over 66,000 extra seats for holiday-makers over the peak summer period.
+Increased summer services will run between Norwich and Great Yarmouth on Saturdays from 21 May to 10 September, and on Mondays and Fridays from 18 July to 2 September.
+They will provide travellers with more than 66,000 extra seats over the peak summer period.

-There will also be additional early Sunday services between Ipswich and Peterborough, departing Ipswich at 07.55 and returning from Peterborough at 09.50, from 15 May to 11 September.
+Further to this, there will also be extra Sunday services between Ipswich and Peterborough, departing Ipswich at 07.55 and returning from Peterborough at 09.50, from 15 May to 11 September.

-Greater Anglia has been closely monitoring passenger numbers in order to match services provided to demand for them.
+Greater Anglia said that it has been closely monitoring passenger numbers to ensure its services match.

-Passenger numbers are still lower than pre-pandemic levels, at just over 70 per cent of 2019 levels across the Greater Anglia network overall, but falling to less than 55 per cent for commuting to London.
+It adds that passenger numbers are still lower than pre-pandemic levels, at around 77 per cent of 2019 levels across the Greater Anglia network overall.
+However, that number drops to about 60 per cent for commuting to London.